dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 - Validate that both the policy and logging profile are working.

-- Review the auto-detection of the web server capabilities (i.e. Apache, IIS, MySQL etc).

 - Estimated time for completion: **30** **minutes**.

 #.
 From the jumpbox, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u!